 Requirements for good call quality

-Note that each device and network combination places a hard limit on the ability to optimize call quality.
+Note that each device and network combination places some limit on the ability to optimize call quality.
 If for example you deploy in the AA category (deskphones connected to a shared office network), then it is appropriate to invest in certain types of network optimization, but you will quickly reach a point where you can only improve by changing your network setup to separated and dedicated for voice, i.e. to move to AAA quality category.
 To take another example, if you deploy in category B (browser phones), then even investing a lot in network optimization will not bring your achieved quality into category A and definitely not AA or AAA.
+However, as noted in above, the browser-only approach is now rather good quality and very convenient for agents and administrators.

 We help businesses optimize their networks for voice all the time – it is our daily bread.
 Tackling the requirements for high quality voice head on is in our experience the only way to ensure that a business can operate a high quality call center.
 It is easy enough if you go about the network and device setup and selection in the right way.